 Close to half a million people each year are injured or killed in car accidents in Florida.
 The consequences include property damage, injuries, incapacitation, and fatalities.
-Have you ever been in an accident while using a rideshare app?
-At Carey Leisure & Neal, we understand how confusing a rideshare accident can be, especially since so many parties are involved.
-This alone can add to the trauma, injury, and stress that comes with an accident.
+Rideshare accidents can be just as dangerous.
+Have you been in an accident while using a rideshare app?
+At Carey Leisure & Neal, we understand how serious & potentially confusing a rideshare accident can be, especially since so many parties are involved.
+The added confusion can add to the trauma, injury, and stress that comes with an accident.

 With over 100+ years of combined hands-on experience, you know we will be able to help.
 We will always do whatever we can to make sure you get the compensation you deserve and the ability to get back to your life without stress!